-The Florida Legislature designated the Department as the lead state agency to encourage the development of aquaculture in Florida and to protect Florida 's environment through an annual Aquaculture Certificate of Registration and on-farm implementation of environmentally-oriented Aquaculture Best Management Practices.
-The Certificate and Best Management Practices have been developed with public and farmer input to ensure that commercial aquaculture facilities may not negatively effect the environment.
+The Florida Legislature designated the department as the lead state agency to encourage the development of aquaculture in Florida and to protect Florida 's environment through an annual Aquaculture Certificate of Registration and on-farm implementation of environmentally oriented Aquaculture Best Management Practices.
+The Certificate and Best Management Practices have been developed with public and farmer input to ensure that commercial aquaculture facilities may not negatively affect the environment.

 3) How or where is an Aquaculture Certificate of Registration application submitted?